iamarsenibragimov/loxo-laravel-api/docs/API_COVERAGE.md

 ## How to Add a New Endpoint

+1. **Research** - Check the [official Loxo API documentation](https://loxo.readme.io/reference/loxo-api) for endpoint details
-1. Add method to `LoxoApiInterface`
+2. Add method to `LoxoApiInterface`
-2. Implement method in `LoxoApiService`
+3. Implement method in `LoxoApiService`
-3. Add test to `LoxoApiServiceTest`
+4. Add test to `LoxoApiServiceTest`
-4. Update documentation in README.md
+5. Update documentation in README.md
-5. Update this coverage file
+6. Update this coverage file
-6. Update CHANGELOG.md
+7. Update CHANGELOG.md

+> 📖 **Reference:** Always consult the [official API documentation](https://loxo.readme.io/reference/loxo-api) for accurate parameter lists and response formats.

 ---